For your free copy of

 Clashing colours

-Used to be frowned upon, but these days anything goes.
 If used carefully they can look fantastic together.

 Look at the things in nature to inspire you.

-In my garden there are bright yellow Irises which sit alongside a deep purple Geranium and they look amazing.
+In my garden there are bright yellow Irises which sit alongside a deep purple Geranium and they look amazing

 Monochromatic colours.